krishna11888/ner/README.md

 # ner
-NER recognition using bidirectional LSTM
+NER recognition using bidirectional LSTM using keras with an embedding layer